hankumin/NewsCycle/README.md

 # NewsCycle
 Summer 2018 Internship

-Worked with company NewsCycle in creqating python scripts that help accomplish specific taskas such as looking for problematic phrases or checking MySql tables
+Worked with company NewsCycle in creating python scripts that help accomplish specific tasks such as looking for problematic phrases or checking MySql tables